Linusaronsson/MatchThree/README.md

 *MatchThree* is a puzzle game about reordering tiles in a grid in order to create chains.
 Score is rewarded upon successful chain creation.
-The game is over when the move counter reaches zero, and any score accumulates is recorded on the high score table.
+The game is over when the move counter reaches zero, and any score accumulated is recorded on the high score table.

 ## Building ##